COMPILELINE/Drag-and-Drop-Kanban-Board/README.md

-# 🚀 ProjectForge Kanban Board
+# 🚀 Drag and Drop Kanban Board

 A highly interactive and responsive **Kanban Board Application** built with **React + TypeScript**, featuring real-time drag-and-drop for tasks and columns, with automatic local data persistence.
 Easily manage tasks across **To Do, In Progress, and Done** stages with an intuitive UI.